Tools and methods to involve communities

 Supporting post-crisis recovery and transformation

-During our Partner Meeting in Cork the partners used the transnational expertise to further develop the concept.
-Within the Working session of how to involve residents in the development of flash flood responsive communities, different methods were discussed and even practised with the partners.
-In FlashFloodBreaker it is crucial to involve communities and talk about different methods of approach.
+Since it is crucial to involve communities and talk about different methods of approaches, the partners used the transnational expertise to further develop the concept.
+Within the working sessions during our 6th Partner Meeting in Cork tools of how to involve residents as well as different methods were discussed and even practised with the partners.
 Community based approach, practical scenarios and board games were introduced and refined among the partners in order to develop them further.

 Imagining scenarios

 Marleen Wilzing from the Netherlands (WRL) and Eva Ledroit from Belgium (SPW) led the session on how to involve residents by introducing a role play with different scenarios.
-Several questions of scenarios were introduced and the participants were put in the situation to develop perspectives about wthether they feel not reached, reached or closely reached.
+Several questions were introduced and the participants were put in the situation to develop perspectives about whether they feel not reached, reached or closely reached.

-In a second step they were invited to discuss their answers, rating the possibilty to participate in i.e. community trainings of information events.
-By acting like personas the scenarios became a great tool to develop methods further.
+In a second step they were invited to discuss their answers, rating the possibilty to participate in i.e. community trainings or informational events.
+By acting like personas the participants could bring in their expertise and the scenarios became a great tool to develop methods further.

 During a rainy Thursday